 Reading Writing Lab

 The Reading Writing Lab is a free resource for students, staff, and faculty.
 We foster a friendly, collaborative environment where students from around the world can develop skills and confidence in English reading and writing.
-We offer several services, including one-on-one and group tutorials, workshops, in-class workshops, citation assistance, and so on.
-We have a small library of fiction and EIL related books that university members are welcome to utilize as well as a computer lab and printer.
+We offer several services, including one-on-one and group tutorials, workshops, in-class workshops, citation assistance, etc. We have a small library of fiction and EIL related books that university members are welcome to utilize as well as a computer lab and printer.
 The Lab is located in MCK 199.

 Reading Writing Lab Updates

 The Reading Writing Lab is offering in-person tutoring in MCK 199.
-Please socially distance when possible.
 The Reading Writing Lab will operate during the following hours:

 - Monday - Thursday: 9 am-11 pm